 “The women in our weekly art classes are learning much more than just art skills, they are learning language, making friends, and building community.”

 — Sheryl Rajbhandari, FOUNDER

 Local immigrant and refugees bring developed skills to their new home but lack the ability to utilize these skills due to language, economic and business barriers.
-Welcome will help solve this by engaging them in a social enterprise that will have two business components, a café and retail store.
-A third component is housing above the retail and café venue.
+Welcome will help solve this by engaging them in a social enterprise that will have a retail store that also functions as a workshop and educational space.
+A third component is housing above the retail and workspace venue.